bananabrewery/TiltSense/docs/en/index.md

 Users can interact with a clean, real-time display featuring gravity plots, sensor status, visual alerts, and swipe-based navigation.

-### 💰 Cost-Effective & Fully Open Source
+### 💰 Cost-Effective

 TiltSense is built entirely from affordable, off-the-shelf components based on the ESP32 platform.
+This makes it an ideal low-cost solution for those looking for functionality without high expenses.

+### 🛠️ Fully Open Source

-The firmware, web interface, 3D enclosure, and configuration tools are all **open source**, making it accessible to makers, brewers, and developers without license fees or vendor lock-in.
+The firmware, web interface, 3D-printed enclosure, and configuration tools are all fully open source.
+This ensures accessibility for makers, brewers, and developers — without license fees or vendor lock-in.